seananderson/paleobaselines/README.md

 system("pdflatex risksupp")
 ```

-Or, using the `makefile`, the following run on a command line will run the analysis and generate the PDF in one step:
+Or, use the `makefile` on the Terminal command line to run the above steps:

 ```sh
 cd analysis; make